jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-02.md

 ## Objective

-Create a **first iteration (rough cut)** of an experimental video composition using only the photographs from Part 1.
-This version should explore rhythm, repetition, movement, and transitions using non-linear editing in **DaVinci Resolve**.
+Explore the foundations of **non-linear video editing** and learn how to conceptually plan an experimental video composition using only the photographs from Part 1.

-This is not a final polished piece—your goal is to **experiment with visual storytelling and editing techniques**.
+This session is about **learning the editing environment**, understanding basic tools, and **developing your artistic and technical vision**—you will not create a full video yet.

 ---